WhiskeySockets/Baileys/README.md

                 ]
             ```
         - Tested formats: png, jpeg, webp (sticker), mp4, ogg
     ```options``` is a JSON object, providing some information about the message.
 It can have the following __optional__ values:
     ``` javascript
         info = {
             caption: "hello there!", // (for media messages) the caption to send with the media (cannot be sent with stickers though)
-            thumbnail: null, /*  (for media messages) has to be a base 64 encoded JPEG if you want to send a custom thumb,
+            thumbnail: "23GD#4/==", /*  (for location & media messages) has to be a base 64 encoded JPEG if you want to send a custom thumb,
                                         or set to null if you don't want to send a thumbnail.
                                         Do not enter this field if you want to automatically generate a thumb
                                     */
             mimetype: "application/pdf", /* (for media messages) specify the type of media (optional for all media types except documents),
                                             for pdf files => set to "application/pdf",
                                             for txt files => set to "application/txt"
                                             etc.
                                         */
             gif: true, // (for video messages) if the video should be treated as a GIF
-            quoted: quotedMessage, // the message you want to quote (can used with sending all kinds of messages now)
+            quoted: quotedMessage, // the message you want to quote (can be used with sending all kinds of messages)
             timestamp: Date() // optional, if you want to manually set the timestamp of the message
         }
     ```